-The prize fund money would be used to pay for:
+The prize fund money would be used to pay for :

 End product prizes.
 These are rewards for products that receive FDA approval and which are used in the market.
-To be eligible to receive an end product prize a person shall be-

-- (1) in the case of a qualifying treatment for HIV/AIDS that is a drug or biological product, the first person to receive market clearance with respect to the drug or biological product; (2) in the case of a manufacturing process for a qualifying treatment for HIV/AIDS, the holder of - (2) in the case of a manufacturing process for a qualifying treatment for HIV/AIDS, the holder of the patent with respect to such process;
+To be eligible to receive an end product prize a person shall bein the case of a qualifying treatment for HIV/AIDS that is a drug or biological product, the first person to receive market clearance with respect to the drug or biological product; in the case of a manufacturing process for a qualifying treatment for HIV/AIDS, the holder of the patent with respect to such process;